Feqzz/collection-of-material-themes/README.md

 Follow the tutorial at their [Github page](https://github.com/Mayccoll/Gogh).

 ## Slack
-Copy and paste these values to your Slack settings.
+Copy and paste the values to your Slack settings.